Howard Somervell: Travels in India

 With the expedition over, Somervell set out to see India, travelling from the far north to Cape Comorin.
 He was shocked by the poverty he saw, and in particular the poor medical facilities.
 At the main hospital of the south Travancore medical mission in Neyyoor he found a single surgeon struggling to cope with a long queue of waiting patients, and immediately offered to assist.
 On his return to Britain, he abandoned his promising medical career, and announced his intention to work in India permanently after his next attempt on Everest.
-Most of his famous paintings sold today are from his travels in various part of India.
+Most of his paintings sold today are from his travels in various parts of India.
 Even though most of his time was in Kerala where many landmarks to his name still remain.

 Second Everest expedition

 Somervell returned to Everest with the 1924 expedition.
 Throughout the expedition he was dogged by a sore throat, hacking cough and occasional difficulty breathing, but remained one of the strongest members of the team.
 The team's first summit attempt was aborted due to bad weather, and during the retreat four porters who had refused to descend the avalanche prone slopes below the North Col were left sitting on a ledge overnight.
 Somervell led the rescue operation the next morning, undertaking a delicate traverse of the avalanche slope to reach the four men.

 Once the team had regrouped and high camps re-established, Somervell made the next summit attempt with Edward Norton.
 Setting out from Camp VI at 6:40 a.m. on 4 June, they made a traverse of the North Face below the Northeast Ridge, thereby by-passing the now notorious Second Step.
 Somervell, racked by coughing fits, decided at noon that he could go no further.
 Norton continued alone for a short distance before judging that snow conditions were too dangerous for a lone, unroped climber.
 They had reached an altitude of 8570 m; a record which would not be broken, with certainty, until 1952.

 On the descent, the throat problems which had plagued Somervell reached a climax, and he found himself fighting for his life as some flesh came loose and caused him to choke.
 Unable to speak or attract Norton's attention he sat down in the snow to die.
 He later wrote of what happened next;

 The obstruction was the entire mucous membrane lining Somervell's throat, which had become badly frostbitten in the cold air.